Astros vs. Rangers Player Props Betting Odds

 Tucker Stats

-- Tucker hopes to build on an eight-game hitting streak in this matchup.
-During his last 10 games he is hitting .316 with three doubles, three home runs, five walks and 10 RBI.
+- Tucker hopes to build on a nine-game hitting streak in this matchup.
+In his last 10 outings he is batting .342 with three doubles, three home runs, six walks and 10 RBI.

 Tucker Recent Games